Military Accident Claims

 - Lack of adequate protective clothing.

-Although many roles in the military are inherently dangerous, the MoD should still carry out appropriate risk assessments to ensure they protect every member of staff from reasonably foreseeable danger.
+Although many roles in the military are inherently dangerous, the MoD should still carry out appropriate risk assessments to ensure every member of staff is protected from reasonably foreseeable danger.

-The MoD can claim combat immunity if the injury happened in conflict with an enemy, and we can advise you on the best course of action if that was the case.
-However, if your injury was not combat-related but sustained in another way, perhaps due to having insufficient training in handling hazardous chemicals, we may be able to help.
+The MoD can claim combat immunity, if the injury happened in conflict with an enemy, but we can advise you on the best course of action if this occurs.
+However, if your injury was not combat-related, but sustained in another way, perhaps due to having insufficient training, we may be able to help you claim military compensation.

 Armed Forces Compensation Scheme (AFCS)

 Where a private personal injury claim requires the claimant to prove the other party was at fault, that is not the case with military compensation applications.
-You do not need to show responsibility when claiming compensation for the illness or injury behind a military claim.
+Armed forces compensation scheme payouts are not dependent on you showing responsibility.

 Making a Military Compensation Claim

 Claiming compensation from an organisation as large as the MoD may feel daunting, but you do not need to be concerned.
-The Compensation Experts and your solicitor will be with you every step of the way, keeping you informed and advocating your rights to ensure you receive fair payment for your injury.
+The Compensation Experts and your solicitor will be with you every step of the way, guiding you through how to file a military disability claim, keeping you informed, and advocating your rights to ensure you receive fair payment for your injury.

-We can help if you were injured in training or on the base, if you have fallen ill due to exposure to a hazardous substance, or if faulty or damaged equipment causes you harm.
+We can help if you were injured in training or on the base, as a result of military bullying, if you have fallen ill due to exposure to a hazardous substance, or if faulty or damaged machinery or equipment has caused you harm.

-At The Compensation Experts, we will do our utmost to make the claim process as swift and straightforward as possible.
-Get in touch today and ask how we can help you.
+At The Compensation Experts, we do our utmost to make all military claims as swift and straightforward as possible.
+Get in touch today to discuss you case, including what determines the class of an army accident and how we can help you claim the No Win, No Fee* military compensation you deserve.

 Am I eligible?